-When I was building my house, I had to figure what to use for heating/cooling plus a hot domestic water solution.
+When I was building my house, I had to figure out what to use for heating/cooling plus a hot domestic water solution.
 I came to think that the best for my case is to use a heat pump.
-The advantages are obvious – a heat pump moves heat/cold using somewhere up to ¼ of the electricity needing to produce that amount of energy with resistive electric heaters.
+The advantages are obvious – a heat pump moves heat/cold using somewhere up to ¼ of the electricity needed to produce that amount of energy with resistive electric heaters.
 So I ended up looking at Daikin Altherma as a solution.
-Well, until I found out about the price and a shortcoming that is quite annoying..
+Well, until I found out about the price and a quite annoying shortcoming.
 The Altherma can’t heat the house and the hot water tank at the same time.. so that means I have to wait for the hot water tank to warm up to the setpoint before the house can be heated.
 Taking a bathtub will leave me without heating for at least an hour.
 No good for me.
-So I came across a local forum topic where some guys are discussing the option to hack a split type air conditioner into air-to-water type system that also takes care of domestic hot water.
-To understand how it works, lets take a look at a typical split air source air conditioner’s scheme:
+So I came across a local forum topic where some guys are discussing the option to hack a split-type air conditioner into an air-to-water type system that also takes care of domestic hot water.

-That setup provides me a 120L of domestic hot water regardless of the operating mode, heating or cooling.
+That setup provides me 120L of domestic hot water regardless of the operating mode, heating, or cooling.
 I have invested extra efforts to make sure the house is overly well insulated to accommodate for the low-temp heat pump setup I have in place.